volodymyrhudyma/blog/content/blog/a-complete-guide-to-server-sent-events-in-javascript.md

 }
 ```

-## Sever-Sent Events vs WebSockets
+## Sever-Sent Events vs. WebSockets

-The WebSocket protocol allows exchanging events between the server and the client.
+The WebSocket protocol enables the exchange of events between the server and the client.
 The data can be sent in both directions.

-What are the main differences between both technologies?
+What are the main differences between the two technologies?

 * Server-Sent Events are based on HTTP, WebSockets on the WebSocket protocol
-* Server-Sent Events do not allow bi-directional data flow, WebSockets do
+* Server-Sent Events do not allow bidirectional data flow, WebSockets do
 * Server-Sent Events do not allow sending binary data, WebSockets do
-* Server-Sent Events provide an automatic reconnection if the connection is lost, WebSockets do not (you need to implement it manually)
+* Server-Sent Events provide an automatic reconnection if the connection is lost, WebSockets do not (you have to implement it manually)
-* Server-Sent Events have a limited maximum number of opened connections (6), which can be painful if you need to open more tabs, WebSockets do not have any limits
+* Server-Sent Events have a limited maximum number of open connections (6), which can be painful if you need to open more tabs, WebSockets have no limitations

-Seeing all those disadvantages of using Server-Sent Events, are they really a competitor of WebSockets?
+When you see all these disadvantages of using Server-Sent Events, are they really a competitor to WebSockets?

-They are much simpler and faster to implement, so if you need a quick way to set up the uni-directional real-time communication between the server and the client, and aware of all potential risks, this is the best way to go.
+They are much easier and faster to implement.
+So if you need a quick way to set up the real-time unidirectional communication between server and client and are aware of all the potential risks, this is the best way to go.

-But be aware that there is a high chance that the solution will be eventually refactored to the WebSockets.
+However, be aware that there is a high probability that the solution will eventually be refactored to the WebSockets.

 ## Summary

-Server-Sent Events provide an easy way to establish uni-directional data flow between the server and the client via HTTP connection.
+Server-Sent Events offer a simple way to establish a unidirectional data flow between the server and the client via HTTP connection.

-As any other feature, they have their own advantages and disadvantages, so choosing this technology requires some time spent checking if any of its limitations are not conflicting with the project requirements.
+Like any other feature, they have their own advantages and disadvantages, so the choice of this technology takes some time to verify that one of its limitations does not conflict with the project requirements.